 - 1. Gain competency using organic laboratory equipment. - 2.
 Gain competency with organic laboratory procedures. - 3.
 Give IUPAC names for the various organic compounds studied in Chemistry 272. - 4.
-Describe how functional group structure determines chemical reactivity.

-- 5. Determine the mechanism of a reaction based upon the structure of the functional group. - 6.
+Describe how functional group structure determines chemical reactivity. - 5.
+Determine the mechanism of a reaction based upon the structure of the functional group. - 6.
 Be able to draw all possible products of a reaction. - 7.
 Determine what starting materials are necessary to synthesize a particular compound. - 8.
 Explain how physical properties are used to isolate organic compounds. - 9.
 Explain the processes utilized in the design of organic synthesis, and to communicate these using a flow diagram. - 10.
 Be able to record observations and procedures in a laboratory notebook, and to clearly communicate results and conclusions.

-CHEM 273 Organic Chemistry II (3) KCC AA/DP
+CHEM 273 Organic Chemistry II (3) KCC AA/DP Spring semester

 Prerequisite(s): A grade of "C" or higher in CHEM 272.

 Comment: CHEM 273 is intended for science majors.
+CHEM 273 is offered in the spring semester only.